Pray, Always Pray

 Note: Edward Bickersteth was a pastor, hymn writer, and hymn book editor.
 He wrote at least thirty hymns.
 The tune for the present hymn is also used with another of his songs, Peace, Perfect Peace.

-After traveling through the Canadian North in the 1880’s, pioneering anthropologist Franz Boas claimed the Eskimos (Inuit) had fifty different words for snow–hard snow, soft snow, heavy snow, light snow, icy snow, watery snow, and so on.
+After travelling through the Canadian North in the 1880s, pioneering anthropologist Franz Boas claimed the Eskimos (Inuit) had fifty different words for snow–hard snow, soft snow, heavy snow, light snow, icy snow, watery snow, and so on.
 Boas’s claim was debated for a time, but more recent study has proven him right.

 Living with an abundance of snow for most of the year led the people to adopt words that made important distinctions in what they were dealing with.
 It’s surely the same with many different areas of expertise.
 A doctor, for example, will have many different and distinguishing terms for a pain, or a cough.
 Defining these conditions more precisely points the way to the most effective treatment.